-If you believe there's an error on a death certificate, you can apply to have it corrected.
+If there's an error on a death certificate, you can apply to have it corrected.

 We'll ask you for the following information during the application process:

 1. Details of the person on the certificate